datawire/ambassador-docs/docs/emissary/pre-release/howtos/rate-limiting-tutorial.md

 ```

 This configuration tells $productName$ about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`. $productName$ will see the `RateLimitService` and reconfigure itself within a few
 seconds, allowing incoming requests to be rate-limited.

+Note that you can configure the `RateLimitService` to use a specific label `domain`.
+If `domain` is not specified (which is the situation here), the default is `ambassador`.

 <Alert severity="info">If $productName$ cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>